pkgl/terraform-spotify/README.md

 # Spotify Playlist created by Terraform

-Foobar is a Python library for dealing with word pluralization.
+Create a spotify playlist with terraform

 ## Installation